thebitmonk/send_post_api/docs/AccountipstatApi.md

 <a name="iPStatRouterGetAllAggregateIPStatsByProvider"></a>
 # **iPStatRouterGetAllAggregateIPStatsByProvider**
-> ModelsStat iPStatRouterGetAllAggregateIPStatsByProvider(xAccountApiKey, ipid, provider, opts)
+> ModelsStat iPStatRouterGetAllAggregateIPStatsByProvider(xAccountApiKey, ipid, opts)